 The audience at Paddy's Pub came away from the performance relatively unmoved – there was a fair bit of heckling, due in no small part to the duo's ridiculous outfits – but YouTuber and "Always Sunny" fan Brian Nichols walked away with knowledge of "Dayman"'s true power: with its good-versus-evil storyline and über-dramatic arrangement, the song's as cvlt as it gets.
-Naturally, then, he's adapted Electric Dream Machine's classic into a Trivium-esque banger, which you can check out below.
+Naturally, then, he's adapted Electric Dream Machine's classic into a Trivium-esque banger.
+Check out the "Dayman" metal cover below.
 Charlie would be proud.

 Here's the original performance, in all its glory: